eOption Review: Commissions, Fees, and Minimum Deposit

 less than $10,000 in credit or debit balances.
 The company also introduced $15 IRA setup and $25 annual IRA fees.

-eOption has been given the third lowest ranking in Barron's magazine annual broker survey in 2013.
+eOption has been given the third lowest ranking in Barron's magazine annual broker surveys in 2013 and 2014.
 It got horrible results in all categories except Costs.

 Low commissions come at a cost: eOption's functionality is crude and basic, and desperately needs to be upgraded.
 Its customer service is spotty at best.